-IMPORTANT: After defining links from the source domains to the intermediate domain, make sure the links from the intermediate domain to other domains are set up the way you want them.
+IMPORTANT: After defining links from the source domains to the intermediate domain, make sure the links from the intermediate domain to other domains are set up correctly.

-10.2.4 Editing a Post Office Link
+Editing a Post Office Link

 - 1 From the drop-down list, select the domain whose post office link you want to edit. - 2 Click View > Post Office Links to display post office links.